-Ducati started first with their brand new Panigale V4 superbike, which is the first mass-produced bike by them to use a 4-cylinder engine.
-They have also unveiled an upgraded version of the Multistrada 1260 which comes equipped with 'new to the market' Testastretta DVT 1262 cc engine.
+Ducati started first with their brand new Panigale V4 superbike, the first mass-produced bike by them to use a 4-cylinder engine.
+They have also unveiled an upgraded version of the Multistrada 1260, equipped with a new-to-the-market Testastretta DVT 1262 cc engine.

-Honda showed us their side of the story by unveiling the CB1000R which is a part of a trio of new bikes.
-The other models being CB300R and CB125R.
-They revealed a new adventure sports version of the CRF1000L Africa twin along with X-ADV, which is being dubbed as the “motorcycle-SUV”.
-The brand new GL1800 Gold Wing will make its European debut at the Motorcycle Live 2018.
-Honda has also promised to show 2 new concept bikes – the Monkey 125 along with Super Cub 125.
+Honda showed us their side of the story by unveiling the CB1000R, which is a part of a trio of new bikes - the other models being CB300R and CB125R.
+They revealed a new adventure sports version of the CRF1000L Africa Twin (dubbed the “Motorcycle-SUV”) with X-ADV.
+The brand new GL1800 Gold Wing will make its' European debut at Motorcycle Live 2018.
+Honda has also promised to show two new concept bikes – the Monkey 125 along with the Super Cub 125.

 Triumph showcased their latest models of the Tiger family with the upgraded Tiger 800 XC and XR.
 These models have gone through over 200 improvements in the chassis and engine.

-Indian Motorcycles presented the FTR 1200 concept bike along with the 'never seen before' Scout Bobber which packs a 1133cc V-Twin engine.
+Indian Motorcycles presented the FTR 1200 concept bike, along with the never-before-seen Scout Bobber, that packs a 1133cc V-Twin engine.

-Harley Davidson brought in their model in the Softail range, the Sports Glide.
-Powered by a Milwaukee-Eight 107 V-twin engine and a newly designed chassis, this is a multi-purpose cruiser suitable for all forms of transport.
+Harley Davidson brought in their model, the Softail range, Sports Glide.
+Powered by a Milwaukee-Eight, 107 V-twin engine and a newly designed chassis, this is a multi-purpose cruiser; suitable for all forms of transport.